 You earn bragging rights to say “I’ve been there,” while watching Anthony Bourdain on TV

 You create memories more valuable than anything you could ever buy

 2. Develop Your Bucket list

 Write down your bucket list of places you want to visit in your life then think about when you want to go, who you want to go with, and what you want to do there.
 Perhaps you've always dreamed of spending a week on the beach and snorkeling in Playa del Carmen, Mexico.
-Or perhaps you want to take your mother to see the Northern Lights in Iceland, or hike Machu Picchu with your boyfriend, or visit the pyramids in Egypt with your sister.
+Or perhaps you want to take your mother to see the Northern Lights in Iceland, hike Machu Picchu with your boyfriend, or visit the pyramids in Egypt with your sister.
 By writing down your travel goals, you can better visualize them and figure out how and where to work them into your life THIS YEAR.

 3. Work it in Financially

-Weather you're saving for occasional trips or consider travel a yearly expense, you need to know what you're able to spend each trip.
+Whether you're saving for occasional trips or consider travel a yearly expense, you need to know what you're able to spend each escape.
 Budgeting for trips helps you plan ahead and then enjoy the trip rather than feeling stressed or guilty about money during the vacation.
-Here are a few tips for funneling extra money into your travel budget.
+Here are a few tips for funneling extra money into your travel budget: